A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Toxicology is the study of the adverse effects of chemicals on living organisms.
 Drug design is the process of developing new drugs to treat diseases.
-The two disciplines are closely related, as the toxicity of a drug is a major factor in determining its safety and efficacy.
+These two disciplines are closely related, as a drug's toxicity is a major factor determining its safety and efficacy.

 Basic Concepts